The Brexit process is coming to an end and companies need to think about the future of their outsourcing services.

 Post-Brexit will force companies to already have the outsourcing companies they work with and Portugal (including MD3) is an option to keep in mind.
 The goal of hiring is always the same: reduce costs and increase the efficiency of the Mother Company - all situations that IT professionals in Portugal have on a large scale.

 Portugal can undoubtedly be the European alternative, i.e. nearshoring, for IT services in the UK's major technology and development companies.

 Post-Brexit brings with it substantial and unpredictable risks but a reliable choice like the Portuguese market will be the right decision in the medium to long term.
 Why choose Portugal as a source of nearshoring in this time of crisis?

-Portugal is the great opportunity for post-Brexit outsourcing.
+Portugal is a great opportunity for post-Brexit outsourcing.
 Here you will find a great diversity of qualified professionals with work experience and specialists in various IT areas.
-This is MD3 main force: a company with a structured team able to work any type of outsourcing business.
+This is MD3 main force: a company with a structured team able to work with any type of outsourcing business.

 The current free movement of workers from other EU member states also turns out to be an incentive for subcontracting, while the current negotiating module remains deadlocked.

 If you have a scheduled vacation in Portugal and your outsourcing company is on this side of the Atlantic, there is no problem showing up without notice.
 Since Portugal and the United Kingdom are within the same time zone and the distance between them is short (there is a huge variety between daily direct flights between the two zones) and cheap (low cost), communication between the Mother Company and the nearshoring company becomes even more cohesive.

 Costs in Portugal are quite competitive, compared to the vast majority of European countries.
 The lower cost of living in Portugal coupled with the pound's decline makes the country an excellent choice for post-Brexit outsourcing services.